 Instructions

 - Grab a medium-sized bowl.
-Add 3 cups of all-purpose flour, 2/3 cup of sugar, 1/8 tsp of baking powder, 1/4 tsp of nutmeg, and 3-4 tbsp of coconut flakes to the bowl and mix until well combined.
+Add all-purpose flour, sugar, baking powder, nutmeg, and coconut flakes to the bowl and mix until well combined.

-- Then, grab ¼ cup of cold butter straight from the fridge and make sure the butter is but into equal-sized small cubes.
+- Then, grab cold butter straight from the fridge and make sure the butter is cut into equal-sized small cubes.
 Add the butter to the flour mix and rub the butter and flour together using your fingertips.
 The mixture should look like breadcrumbs.
 You can also use a food processor for this step.

-- Next, mix 1 egg and 2/3 cup of milk in a separate bowl.
+- Next, mix egg and milk in a separate bowl.
 Pour the wet ingredients into the butter and flour mixture and mix it with your hand or a knife until the mixture forms a dough.

 - Heat oil in a saucepan or in a deep fryer and cook chin chin until golden brown.
 Be careful not to add too much chin chin to the oil as you do not want it to get stuck together.